 When a recipe calls for “blanched almonds,” do you run to the store to buy a bag?
 No need!
 You can easily skin a batch of almonds using the simple method outlined below.

-Certain dishes require the use of skinless almonds.
+Certain recipes, like almond milk, require the use of skinless almonds.
 Removing the skin gives the almonds a smooth texture, which is helpful in making dishes like almond flour, almond butter, or marzipan.

 How to Blanch Almonds